matthewsouther/osoberry/src/apply.md

 4. Schedule a shadow day for your child to visit the class.
 This is a full drop off day for your child to experience how we learn at Osoberry School.
 If your child is not yet 5 years old, they will have a half day.
 5. We will contact you by April regarding your enrollment.
 If accepted, you will have three days to sign the enrollment contract and pay a deposit to hold your spot.

-#### When making enrollment decisions we are looking for kids and families who:
+### When making enrollment decisions we are looking for kids and families who:

 * Are excited to join our community
 * Are curious and excited to learn
+* Enjoy spending time outside in all weather
 * Are respectful and responsible
 * Can follow age appropriate directions
-* Enjoy spending time outside in all weather
 * Are open to feedback and pushing through challenges

-Additionally, when possible we balance our classes for age and gender.
+When possible, we balance our classes for age and gender.

-We welcome families who have children with a diagnosed neurodivergence to apply.
-We have happily worked with kids who are ASD, ADHD, and dyslexic among other profiles.
+**We welcome families who have children with a diagnosed neurodivergence to apply.
+We have happily worked with kids who are ASD, ADHD, and dyslexic among other profiles.**

-Due to staffing and lack of expertise, we cannot accommodate children who are aggressive, defiant, or unable to follow the flow of our day.
+**Due to staffing and lack of expertise, we cannot accommodate children who are aggressive, defiant, or unable to follow the flow of our day.**

 ## Inquire now!